subir0071/Euwe-chess-engine/README.md

 supports these instructions.
 This includes Intel CPUs since about 2013 (Haswell) and AMD CPUs since about 2017 (Zen).
 Though note that AMD CPUs prior to Zen 3 (2020) may experience performance issues.

+## Options

+Euwe supports the following UCI options:

+ - `Hash`: The size of the transposition table in MB.
+Default is 16 MB.
+ - `move_overhead_ms`: The overhead in milliseconds for each move.
+This is subtracted from the time budget for each move.
+Default is 20 ms. Some GUIs or match managers may have additional overhead that requires increasing this value.
+If  you experience timeouts, try increasing this value.
+ - `SyzygyPath`: Path(s) to the Syzygy tablebases.
+On Windows, this must be a semicolon-separated list of directories.
+On Linux, this must be a colon-separated list of directories.
+The files in each directory will be searched for TB files, but subdirectories will not be searched.
+The default is an empty string, which disables TB probing.
+In order for DTZ tables to be used (for root move filtering), WDL tables must also be present.
+It is not possible to provide only DTZ tables.
+ - `SyzygyProbeDepth`: Minimum depth to probe the WDL tablebases at a node in the search.
+The default is 1, meaning that the TBs are probed at all non-quiescence nodes.
+Increasing this value will reduce the number of TB probes.
+This can improve performance, but will reduce the accuracy of the search.
+If the TBs are stored on an HDD, it is recommended to set this value to 100 to completely disable probing during search.
+Note that regardless of the probe depth setting, the engine will still use DTZ tables for root move filtering (if available).

 ## Features

 ### Board representation